 Il Porticciolo, Manarola – We had the best seafood pasta there!
 And make sure you try their deconstructed tiramisu for desert.
 So good!

 Lunch Box, Vernazza: for a coffee or a freshly-squeezed fruit juice

 Da Adolfo, Monterosso: this is where we had the most epic cheese & meat board I have ever had in my entire life.
 I still dream of it.

 / HOW TO GET AROUND /

 You might be wondering how you can go from one village to the next.
 There are a few options:

 By train: there are regular trains between the 5 villages.
-It is the quickest way to get from one town to the next (it takes about 5 mins to go between each of the towns).
-You can buy single and return tickets from the machines in the stations or you can also buy the Cinque Terre Card which lets you travel as many times as you’d like.
-Remember to validate your ticket at the stamp machine before you get on the train.
+It is the quickest way to get from one town to the next (it takes about 5 minutes to go between each of the towns).
+You can buy single and return tickets from the machines at the stations or you can also buy the Cinque Terre Card which lets you travel as many times as you’d like.

 By boat: if the boats are running, definitely go for at least one ride.
 It’s a fantastic way to get a different perspective on the villages.
 Our Host Mauricio raved about it.
 All of the villages apart from Corniglia will have a ferry pier where you can purchase your ticket.
 This is also where you’ll need to go to see whether the boats are running that day or not.